lumina-desktop/lumina-docs/luminactbt.rst

 indicate translations that may need additional review.
 Any language not fully translated will display the incomplete menus in English.

-Click on a component name to see each available language for translation.
-:numref:`Figure %s <translate2b>` shows the **lumina-config** component.
-In this example, **lumina-config** has almost been completely translated to Bulgarian (bg), but has just begun translation to Afrikaans (af).
+Click on a component name to see each available language for translation. :numref:`Figure %s <translate2b>` shows the *lumina-config* component.
+In this example, **lumina-config** is almost completely translated to Bulgarian (bg), but has just begun translation to Afrikaans (af).

 .. _translate2b: